AKSW/docs.ontowiki.net/guides/user/extensions.md

 # Available Extensions

-eLDS can be extended by various different extensions.
+OntoWiki can be extended by various different extensions.
 They enable you to tune it as you want to fit you needs.

 # Extension Documentation
 You will find some information what a particular extension does, how it works and which possibilities you have to configure it.